-If you’re buyer is getting a bank loan, you, as the seller, have to supply your buyer with a few basics to enable an easy bank-loan application.
+If your buyer is getting a bank loan, you, as the seller, have to supply your buyer with a few basics to enable an easy bank-loan application.

 The bank needs copies of your IC or Passport, Driver’s License and Vehicle Registration card.
 Optionally, Puspakom forms B5 & B7 will make a valuable addition, but is not strictly required for the loan approval.